Select a trusted injection foam molding process:

 Unlike, Open-cell foams that allow air, water, oil, dirt and eventually mold into and through the cell structure.
 Our XL EXTRALIGHT® EVA molding process has one of the strongest properties in the industry and is superior to traditional closed-cell EVA foam molded products.
 Here are some of the good reasons to use our foam injection molding process XL EXTRALIGHT® :

-- Overall thickness variation no more than 2 to 1 ratio
+8- If the overall thickness variation is no more than 2 to 1 ratio.

 Design with large tolerances in mind using XL EXTRALIGHT® foam injection molding technology: